ArthurSudbrackIbarra/ISlash-VSCode-Language-Support/README.md

 ### 0.0.1

-Initial release of ISlash Language Support extension.
+- Initial release of ISlash Language Support extension.

+### 0.0.2

+- Added support for new instructions that were introduced and updated the instructions that were renamed.